scds/text-analysis-1/or-prep.md

 \[screenshot]

-Next, instead of the "Tokens" column, we will use the menu in the "All" column to the left of it: `All` > `Edit rows` > `Remove matching rows`.
+Next, instead of the "Tokens" column, we will use the menu in the "All" column to the left of it: `Edit rows` > `Remove matching rows`.
 All matching rows - that is, all blank rows - will be removed and the "True" facet will now contain zero results.
 Close the facet to remove it.

 \[screenshot]